joshkunz/ashuffle/contributing.md

 format your C and Go code using `clang-format` and `go fmt` respectively.
 There is also a format checker, [`scripts/check-format`](scripts/check-format) that can be used as a pre-commit hook for checking that your code is well formatted.
+Meson configuration should follow the [Meson style guide]( https://mesonbuild.com/Style-guide.html).
+Meson files should use 2-space indents.

 **Unit Testing:** All code should be tested.
 New features should have at least some test coverage for common usage.
 We will still accept patches for code